-Will Pakistan retaliate against ‘unacceptable’ Iranian air attacks?
+Will Pakistan retaliate against ‘unacceptable’ Iran air attacks?

 On the other hand, Iran has demanded that Pakistan act against Jaish al-Adl, a Sunni armed group which has targeted Iranian officials, reportedly demanding better living conditions for people in Sistan-Baluchestan, the most impoverished province of the country.

-Iran’s attack inside Pakistani territory, coming at a time when Israel’s war on Gaza is threatening to spill over in the region, deserves a mature response, said Mosharraf Zaidi of the Islamabad-based Tabadlab think tank.
+Iran’s attack inside Pakistani territory, coming at a time when Israel’s war on Gaza could escalate regional tensions, deserves a mature response, said Mosharraf Zaidi of the Islamabad-based Tabadlab think tank.
 Iran has also launched attacks inside Syria and Iraq recently.

 “Pakistan’s response so far is exactly what it should be.
 The Iranians are looking to provoke an unnecessary reaction,” he told Al Jazeera.
 “The real risk right now is the wider dangers of Pakistan being sucked into a conflict that it is not a primary actor in and will be distracted further by.”